 8. Did the state's Synar survey use a list frame? ⊠ Yes □ No If Yes, a nswer the following questions about its coverage. a.
-The calendar year of the latest frame coverage study: 2010 b.
-Percent coverage from the latest frame coverage study: 95% c.
-Was a new study conducted in this reporting period? ☐Yes ☑ No If Yes , please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report. d.
-The calendar year of the next coverage study planned: 2015 9.
-Synar survey inspection protocol changed from the previous year? protocol (Append e is required to have an approved up-to-date description of the Synar inspection on file with CSAP.
-Please submit a copy of your Synar Survey Inspection Protocol (ix C).
-If the inspection protocol changed from the previous year, these changes must sted in the protocol submitted. a.
-Provide the inspection period: From 5/15/2014 to 8/1/2015 MM/DD/YY MM/DD/YY b.
-Provide the number of youth inspectors used in the current inspection year: 24 NOTE: If the state uses SSES, please ensure that the number reported in 9b matches that reported in SSES Table 4, or explain any difference. b.
+The calendar year of the latest Sampling frame coverage study: 2015 b.
+Percent coverage from the latest Sampling frame coverage study: 83 c.
+Was a new study conducted in this reporting period? □Yes ⊠ No If Yes , please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report. d.
+The calendar year of the next coverage study planned: 2018 9.
+Has the Yes Synar survey inspection protocol changed from the previous year? protocol (Append be reflec e is required to have an approved up-to-date description of the Synar inspection on file with CSAP.
+Please submit a copy of your Synar Survey Inspection Protocol ix C).
+If the inspection protocol changed from the previous year, these changes must ted in the protocol submitted.
+If Yes, describe how and when this change was communicated to SAMHSA b.
+Provide the inspection period: From 6/21/2017 to 8/06/2017 MM/DD/YY MM/DD/YY c.
+Provide the number of youth inspectors used in the current inspection year: NOTE: If the state uses SSES, please ensure that the number reported in 9c matches that reported in SSES Table 4, or explain any difference.
+These numbers match what is reported in SSES. d.
 Fill out and attach Form 5 in Appendix A (Forms 1-5).
 (Not required if the state used SSES to analyze the Synar survey data.)

-SECTION II: FFY 2014 (Intended Use):
+SECTION II: FFY 2018 (Intended Use):